21 Unique Dining Experiences Across America

 This 16-course meal from Lost Spirits Distillery is definitely one of the weirder (and most immersive) experiences on this list.
 But it’s a welcome departure from Las Vegas’s typical lineup of celebrity steakhouses and poolside clubs that are guaranteed to leave you with a four-figure bill and regret.
 You’ll start with a taster of Lost Spirit’s 122-proof rum before you “ride” a “submarine” that takes you to a lounge where decor sways about as if you’re underwater.
 It’s reminiscent of a Disneyland ride, minus the crying babies and smell of sunscreen.
 The dining room where you’ll actually eat your meal is dark and moody, as if you’re in the belly of an old-timey sailing vessel, and the chef cosplays as Captain Nemo, guiding you through the evening.
 The dinner will set you back almost $300, but the meal includes elaborate cocktail pairings that play well with dishes like braised octopus skewered on a small sword, or desserts that are unboxed like found treasure.

 There are a lot of exclusive dining experiences in Philly, of which Palizzi Social Club is the blueprint.
 But unless you’re already friends with an existing member, you’re not getting in.
 Instead, we suggest Messina Social Club, which is still accepting new members and offers a similar "best-kept secret" feel, plus a great menu of Italian, Middle Eastern, and American dishes to boot.
 Applying for a membership simply requires sending them an email and paying a $25 fee, though you can choose to upgrade for a package that includes first dibs on reservations during special events.
-House rules for the club include “don’t be a dick” and limited phone usage, but you’re welcome to grab a cocktail and bask in the modern Godfather energy of the space.
+House rules for the club include “don’t be a dick” and limited phone usage, but you’re welcome to grab a cocktail and bask in the 21st century Godfather energy of the space.

 The 16-course tasting menu at Atlanta’s Georgia Boy is driven by the restaurant’s zero-waste philosophy: what would normally be thrown away in food prep is repurposed to create syrups, ferments, and other elements of a dish, or is cooked into simple meals that are then donated to the local community.
 The kitchen also uses a tablet instead of a ticket printer, and invested in washable coasters and straws to cut down on single-use waste.
 You’ll eat things like sturgeon in pickle brine, fries and caviar, or duck breast with chestnuts, apples, and sunchokes, but the best way to experience a meal at Georgia Boy is to let yourself be surprised.